PowerCommands/KubernetesTutorials/Docs/Worker-service.md

     return retVal;
 }
 ```
-Yes it a bit ugly, you can do this much nicer... but I leave that to you, this tutorial is about kubernetes.
 You now understand how you could configure environment variables in clear text or as secrets for your kubernetes cluster and use them in your ASP.NET application.

-Now it is time to add your WebApi Application to the kubernetes cluster like this:
+It is time to add your WebApi Application to the kubernetes cluster like this:
 ```
 k apply -f worker-service-04-deployment.yaml
 ```